 Members – a good, engaging story helps to illustrate the value you are adding to your members.
 With budgets being squeezed, if they don’t understand what they’re part of and why, you may find their subscription is not renewed.

-Local politicians – this group are concerned about the local communities they represent; if you are looking for connections with or actions from them, your story needs to demonstrate how you are making things better locally.
+Local politicians – this group are concerned about the local communities they represent.
+If you are looking for connections with or actions from them, your story needs to demonstrate how you are making things better locally.

 Which groups are you trying to tell your story to?
+And why?

 If you need help identifying your audiences and crafting your story, please get in touch.